ShadowWolfGang6/f1-podium-predictor/README.md

 ## 2025 Season Backtest

-Once the 2025 season data was available, both models were retrained on all prior history through 2024 (2022-2024 combined, rather than the original 2022-2023 only split) and used to predict every 2025 race.
-This mirrors how the models will actually be used for live 2026 predictions, relying on every prior season available at prediction time.
-Hyperparameters were reused exactly as tuned earlier, not retuned against 2025, since doing so would leak information into what is meant to be a genuinely clean holdout test, a full season neither model had touched in any form.
+Now, using the 2025 season's results, both models were retrained on all prior history through 2024 (2022-2024 combined, rather than the original 2022-2023 only split) and used to predict every 2025 race.
+This mirrors how the models will actually be used for live 2026 predictions (2026 Dutch GP onward) relying on every prior season available at prediction time.
+Hyperparameters were reused exactly as tuned earlier, not retuned against 2025, since doing so would leak information into what is meant to mirror a clean holdout test.

 **Results (Brier score, lower is better):**